Unstructured-IO/community/README.md

 ### Bricks

-Bricks are the "blocks" or python functions from which preprocessing pipelines are made, and are organized in the [Unstructured](https://github.com/Unstructured-IO/unstructured) library.
+Bricks are the "blocks" or Python functions from which preprocessing pipelines are made, and are organized in the [Unstructured](https://github.com/Unstructured-IO/unstructured) library.
 These collectively form the Swiss Army knife that Python developers can use to extract structured data from raw documents into the format that they want.
 They may be used independently of any other Unstructured repos  under the